 Qualifications for NEWL

-The exam content of NEWL targets individuals who have completed a minimum of two to three years (or the equivalent) of academic work in the target language and culture.
-While both traditional and heritage learners are encouraged to take NEWL exams, American Councils only allows students who are enrolled in 9th grade or above, OR who have turned 14 before September 1, 2018 to take the 2019 scheduled NEWL exams.
-The NEWL exam is intended for secondary school students who wish to engage in rigorous university-level study before high school graduation.
+The exam content of NEWL targets secondary school students who have completed a minimum of two to three years (or the equivalent) of academic work in the target language and culture and who wish to engage in rigorous university-level study before high school graduation.
+While both traditional and heritage learners are encouraged to take NEWL exams, American Councils only allows students who are enrolled in the 9th grade or above OR have turned 14 before the scheduled exams.

-Registration for the exam, information on cost, as well as a reduced fee form, are handled directly by American Councils and can be accessed here: https://www.americancouncils.
+Information on cost, as well as a reduced fee form, are handled directly by American Councils and can be accessed here.